-Experience Africa by coaching rugby on our overland expedition in up to eight countries, from 3 to 20 weeks
+Experience Africa by coaching sport on our unique overland expedition, from 3 weeks or more

-We lead an overland expedition coaching rugby with schools, communities and clubs in up to eight African countries.
-We’re constructing a sports and education community centre in rural Lilongwe, Malawi, which can accommodate individuals and groups, enabling visitors to support a locally delivered development program.
-Contribute to BPF's goals by volunteering with us on our African overland expedition or stay with us in Malawi…
+We lead an overland expedition coaching sport with schools, communities and clubs in Africa.
+We’ve constructed a sports & education community centre in rural Lilongwe, Malawi, which can accommodate groups and enable visitors to support locally delivered development programs.

 Age range (male & female)